You must be logged in as an Administrator to take this action.

 Load Balanced Log Source

-Indicates that this Log Source is a load balanced Log Source.
+Enable this setting when using Load Balanced Agent Groups and DP Pooling.
+When enabled the Log Source is a load balanced Log Source.
 Be sure the Agents that receive load balanced log sources are configured to communicate with all Mediators that are used for load balancing for that set of Agents.
 Configuring these Agents to communicate with only some of the Mediators in the set will result in errors.
 For more information, see Load Balancing.

 In the Flat File Settings tab, enter the appropriate information.
 For additional information on collecting local flat files and Windows Extended Event log, see Configure a Host for Local Flat File Collection.